Introduction to security and authentication

 Access tokens

 An access token is an authorization string that provides access to secure ArcGIS resources.
-It can be used to access resources such as private content in a portal or location services.
+It can be used to access resources such as ArcGIS services or items in a portal.
 To get an access token, you need to implement a type of authentication.
-The access token's capabilities are determined by the privileges associated with either the ArcGIS account or developer credentials used for authentication.
+The access token's capabilities are determined by the privileges associated with it.

 Example of an access token: